Simulating the Air Quality Impact of Prescribed Fires Using Graph Neural Network-Based PM$_{2.5}$ Forecasts: Prescribed Fire Simulations

-As shown in Table \ref{table:exp1resulttable}, the fall season, especially the month of August, was the least optimal time to implement prescribed fires since it resulted in the most significant PM$_{2.5}$ concentrations.
+As shown in Table \ref{table:exp1resulttable}, the month of August was the least optimal time to implement prescribed fires since it resulted in the most significant PM$_{2.5}$ concentration.
 As August is during the peak wildfire season, implementing prescribed fires would only exacerbate the already hazardous air quality.
-August’s mean was 29.61\% greater than the average mean of other months, and August’s maximum was 44.27\% greater than the average maximum of other months.
-The mean and maximum calculations are described in Appendix \ref{meanmax}.
-On the other hand, March, which had the lowest mean value, seemed to be an optimal month to implement prescribed fires.
+August’s mean PM$_{2.5}$ was 29.61\% greater than the average mean of other months, and August’s maximum was 44.27\% greater than the average maximum of other months.
+On the other hand, March, which had the lowest mean value, was found to be the most optimal month to implement prescribed fires.
+The mean and maximum values were calculated by averaging the mean and maximum PM$_{2.5}$ predictions of the locations whose PM$_{2.5}$ observations were $\geq$ 50 $\mu$g/${\rm m}^3$ during the window 1/3/21 - 1/15/21.
+As the PM$_{2.5}$ observations at those locations were elevated during 1/3/21 - 1/15/21, they were likely influenced by the fire events transposed across the year 2021.